 - For educators, improve supervision of students by enacting a school-wide anti-bullying policy and increase communication with parents and guardians.

-- For parents, consider rehabilitative care or counseling for your child or teen who may be struggling with bullying and/or substance abuse.
+- For parents, consider rehabilitative care or counseling for your child or teen who may be struggling with bullying and/or substance use disorder.

 If you are concerned about a child or teen who may have a substance use disorder, contact an addiction treatment facility today to get the professional help they need before it’s too late.